Alcaro/russian-malware/arlib/sandbox/README.txt

 - A way to list threads in the process without /proc/self/tasks/, and a way to terminate them
 - O_BENEATH or similar; it keeps getting proposed, but never gets merged
     <https://lwn.net/Articles/723057/> <https://lwn.net/Articles/767547/> <https://lwn.net/Articles/788914/>
+- A way to read pointed-to arguments from seccomp (would require a massive restructuring of the kernel, but likely worthwhile long-term)

 Future - Networking